IBM-Bluemix-Docs/mass-data-migration/review-network-settings.md

 {:preview: .preview}
 {:term: .term}

-# Reviewing network settings
+# Updating network settings
 {: #ip-settings}

-You can review or change IP settings for the device before you connect it to your local network.
+You can review or change network settings for the device before you connect it to your local network.
 {: shortdesc}

 Opted to configure the device manually?
-Use the [LCD screen)](#use-lcd-screen) to manually configure the device after it's delivered to your location.
+Use the [LCD screen](#use-lcd-screen) to manually configure the device after it's delivered to your location.
 {: tip}

 ## Using the LCD screen